Skip to Content

 Starting Tomato Seeds Too Early or Too Late

 Timing plays an important role while sowing seeds.
 Sowing them early is one of the biggest mistakes that gardeners make.
-This is because the soil temperature should neither be too hot nor too cold for successful germination.
-To know the right time, you need to know your area’s average last frost date.
+The soil temperature should neither be hot nor cold for successful germination.
+You must know your area’s average last frost date to know the right time.

 From that date, all you need is to count backward the weeks required for seeds to be ready for transplant.
 The time you get is exactly when you should be planting.